Mental & Emotional Health

 All sessions are 60 minutes in length.

-Sessions will be offered to adult audiences and can be provided either virtually or in person.
-Learn more about upcoming workshops or to set up a class for your organization, please contact Danielle Sander at 608-355-3256 or danielle.sander@wisc.edu
+Sessions can be offered in-person or virtually.
+To learn more about upcoming workshops or to set up a class for your organization, please contact Danielle Sander at 608-355-3256 or danielle.sander@wisc.edu